Taxation in the United Kingdom: Excise duties

 Excise duties are charged on, amongst other things, motor fuel, alcohol, tobacco, betting and vehicles.

 Stamp duty

-Stamp duty is charged on the transfer of shares and certain securities at a rate of 0.5 percent.
-Modernised versions of stamp duty, stamp duty land tax and stamp duty reserve tax, are charged respectively on the transfer of real property and shares and securities, at rates of up to 4 percent and 0.5 percent respectively.
+Stamp duty is charged on the transfer of shares and certain securities at a rate of 0.5 per cent.
+Modernised versions of stamp duty, stamp duty land tax and stamp duty reserve tax, are charged respectively on the transfer of real property and shares and securities, at rates of up to 4 per cent and 0.5 per cent respectively.

 Motoring taxation

 Motoring taxes include: fuel duty (which itself also attracts VAT), and Vehicle Excise Duty.
 Other fees and charges include the London congestion charge, various statutory fees including that for the compulsory vehicle test and that for vehicle registration, and in some areas on-street parking (as well as associated charges for violations).

 Business taxes

 Corporate Tax

 Corporation tax is a tax levied in the United Kingdom on the profits made by companies and on the profits of permanent establishments of non-UK resident companies and associations that trade in the EU.

 Corporation tax forms the fourth-largest source of government revenue (after income, NIC, and VAT).
 Prior to the tax's enactment on 1 April 1965, companies and individuals paid the same income tax, with an additional profits tax levied on companies.
 The Finance Act 1965 replaced this structure for companies and associations with a single corporate tax, which borrowed its basic structure and rules from the income tax system.
 Since 1997, the United Kingdom's Tax Law Rewrite Project has been modernising the United Kingdom's tax legislation, starting with income tax, while the legislation imposing corporation tax has itself been amended; the rules governing income tax and corporation tax have thus diverged.